bartvandebiezen/css-conventions/css-conventions.md

 See ['How to build the perfect pattern library'](http://www.slideshare.net/WolfBruening/how-to-build-the-perfect-pattern-libraryy) for further reading.

-### Names of selectors or variables should be written out in full.
+### Names of selectors or variables should be written out in full

 - Don't shorten selector or variable names.
 - Shorter selector names could lead to misunderstandings.